-Research shows that alcohol and opioids have the highest relapse rates, and some studies indicate an alcohol relapse rate of up to 80 percent during the first year after treatment.
+Research has revealed that alcohol and opioids have the highest relapse rates, with some studies indicating an alcohol relapse rate of up to 80 percent during the first year after treatment.
 Similarly, some studies suggest an opioid relapse rate of up to 80 to 95 percent during the first year after treatment.
-Until recently, indiscriminate prescriptions and refills of painkillers also made it easier to obtain opioids with few questions.
+Until recently, it was easier to obtain opioids with few questions due to indiscriminate prescriptions and refills.
 Now that opioids are harder to obtain legally and long-standing addictions are leading to higher tolerance levels, many people who first became addicted to prescription pain relievers are “relapsing (or graduating) to stronger and more dangerous opioids, such as heroin and fentanyl.

 Alcohol (technically, ethyl alcohol) is undoubtedly the oldest known common drug.
 In addition to accompanying all kinds of recreational activities throughout history, it was mixed with water to kill germs in the days leading up to public sanitation and used as a surgical anesthetic before alternative drugs were available.
 Even today, doctors recognize that people who consume alcohol in moderation (no more than 1 or 2 drinks a day) have a slightly lower risk of heart disease.
 However, it increases the risk of cancer slightly.